Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 8. The Colonial Quarter

-Created not too long ago, the Colonial Quarter has four districts each depicting life under Spanish or British rule.
+The Colonial Quarter, which was created not too long ago, has four districts, each depicting life under Spanish or British rule.

-On your journey, you can talk with shipbuilders, welders, tanners, and even watch a group of soldiers fire off muskets.
+On your journey, you can talk with shipbuilders, welders, and tanners and even watch a group of soldiers fire off muskets.

-St. Augustine’s Colonial Quarter is open between 10 AM – 5 PM every day.
+St. Augustine’s Colonial Quarter is open daily between 10 AM and 5 PM.

 According to the Colonial Quarter’s official website, you must inquire about tickets at 43 St. George Street.